- Construction Estimating Software

 Rule of thumb: Size matters.
 The bigger the house, the more it costs.
 Here’s a tip: Two-story construction is cheaper than one-story.
 Two of the most expensive parts of a house are the roof and the foundation.
 A two-story home with the same square footage as a one-story has half the roofing costs and half the foundation costs.
 There are also economies in plumbing and heating in two stories.

 There are many thousands of house plans available and several ways to find more than you could ever need.
-Some places to look are building or renovation magazines, books of plans, the Internet or on CD-ROMS.
+Some places to look are building or renovation magazines, books of plans, and the Internet.
 There are even computer programs that allow you to design your own house plans, although these are not always as easy to use as the creators would lead you to believe.
 Another, more expensive, possibility is to have a local architect or draftsman/designer draw your plans.

-The least expensive way to obtain a new home plan is through the thousands of magazines, books, home plan or house plan web sites and CD-ROMs of plans that are available.
+The least expensive way to obtain a new home plan is through the thousands of magazines, books, and of course, home plan or house plan web sites.
 Quite often you’ll find that one of the plans needs only minor modifications to make it suitable for your needs and your building site.

 You’ll need about six sets of plans: one for yourself, one for your Construction lender and one for each of the major subs.
 If they are inexpensive, it’s good to have as many as possible.
 If you’re going out for bids, for example, each of the bidders for the job should have a copy of the plans to study.